 Ph.D., University of Iowa

 Daniel Morey is an Associate Professor in Political Science; he received his Ph.D. in Political Science from the University of Iowa.
 He specializes in the study of international relations, with special interest in international conflict.
 Recent research articles have appeared in the American Journal of Political Science, International Studies Quarterly, and Conflict Management and Peace Science.
-Current research projects include modeling the rivalry process, the influence of IOs on conflict duration, and the politics of military coalitions.
+Current research projects include coalition command structures, coalitions and the terms of surrender, and post-war occupations.

 Area of Specialization - International Relations, International Conflict, Rivlary, Military Coalitions, and Dynamic Models.

 Daniel S. Morey..
 2020.
 "Centralized Command and Coalition Victory."
 Conflict Management and Peace Science 37 (6): 716-734.